THE-KINGS-OF-CODING/Snip-And-Sketch/README.md

 #New Paint option added

-#Made a mistake while snipping, no problemo, you can choose new snip
+#Made a mistake while snipping, no problem, you can choose new snip
 #Added Fail Safe, in case the user faces any error.
 They can activate it by pressing ‘Esc’

 Thank you!!